basecamp/kamal-site/docs/configuration/server-roles.md

 ---
-title: Using different roles for servers
+title: Server Roles
 ---

-# Using different roles for servers
+# Server Roles

 If your application uses separate hosts for running jobs or other roles beyond the default web running, you can specify these hosts in a dedicated role with a new entrypoint command like so: